 Ms. Le Vay acts on the real estate aspects on a range of financing matters, including the acquisition and development of commercial real estate, the refinancing of indebtedness secured on such commercial real estate and the acquisition and sale of non-performing loans secured on real estate both in the UK and continental Europe.

 She has experience acting for a wide variety of client including financial institutions, alternative capital providers, UK and international investors, corporates, developers, high net worth individuals and pension funds.

-Ms. Le Vay is named as an ‘Associate to Watch’ for real estate finance by Chambers UK 2022, with one client stating that she is “proactive, commercial and responsive.
-She does an excellent job and is pragmatic in her management of transactions,” while another one remarks “she is very personable and knowledgeable in her field.”
+Ms. Le Vay is ranked in the ‘Up and Coming’ category for Real Estate Finance by Chambers UK.
+The 2023 edition states that she is “efficient, quick to respond and has deep knowledge.”
+Clients have also noted that Elizabeth Le Vay is “proactive, commercial and responsive.
+She does an excellent job and is pragmatic in her management of transactions,” and is “very personable and knowledgeable in her field.”

 - A major U.S. private equity firm on its first U.K. logistics portfolio acquisition valued at £300 million.

 - A U.S. multinational private equity firm on its purchase, management and onward circa £300 million sale of an eminent mixed use development in the heart of the City of London.

 - A financial institution and an institutional asset manager on the approximately £300 million refinancing of existing indebtedness of one of the "big four" healthcare providers in the UK.
 The transaction included a simultaneous sale and leaseback.

 - A financial institution and alternative capital provider on the approximately £300 million funding of a forward purchase of a portfolio of healthcare homes and their operator by a healthcare provider in the UK from another healthcare provider in the UK.